ShahriyarR/MySQL-AutoXtraBackup/docs/test_mode.rst

 Where I can add more mysql options?
 -----------------------------------

-In generated configs you can add more PS(mysql) startup/initialization options:
+In generated configs you can add more PS(mysql) startup/initialization options.
+For test mode [TestConf] category is relevant.
+Let's go through options

 ::